 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.

 - A head of cabbage makes the base of the salad.
-I used Napa cabbage, but you can use green or savoy cabbage.
+I used Napa cabbage, but you can use green cabbage, savoy cabbage, or even red cabbage.
 Two bags of coleslaw mix can also be substituted.

 - Carrots and green onions lend flavor and color.